Michael Zulli: Career

-Michael Zulli's career in the comics industry began in October 1986 with The Puma Blues, on which he collaborated with writer Stephen Murphy.
+Michael Zulli's earliest published work in comics was the October 1986 release The Puma Blues, on which he collaborated with writer Stephen Murphy.
 The monthly title was published by Dave Sim's Aardvark One International and later by Mirage Studios.
-Zulli illustrated the characters, wildlife and natural landscapes in the polluted post-industrial environment of the story's not-too-distant future.
-The ecological warnings of the series put forward an argument for natural conservation and against the abuse and pollution of the natural environment.
-The series was published for 23 issues and a mini-comic half issue, ending in 1989.
+Zulli's detailed, realistic depictions of wildlife and landscape in a near-future, polluted, post-industrial world was a metanarrative of conservation.
+The series was published for 23 issues, with a mini-comic half issue published in 1989.

-Between 1990 and 1991, Zulli created three issues of the Teenage Mutant Ninja Turtles: #31 ("Soul's Winter") #35 ("Soul's Withering"), and #36 ("Soul's End").
-His dark and uniquely realistic interpretation of the TMNT entitled the "Soul's Trilogy" was a polarizing one among fans of the series.
-Zulli wrote, drew, and painted the covers for the three issues.
-The work has been viewed as a classic series in hindsight and collected by IDW Publishing as Soul's Winter.
+In 1990 and 1991, Zulli wrote, drew, and painted the covers for three issues of the Teenage Mutant Ninja Turtles: #31 ("Soul's Winter") #35 ("Soul's Withering"), and #36 ("Soul's End").
+His dark interpretation entitled the "Soul's Trilogy" polarized fans of the series.
+Over time, his work came to be considered a classic contribution to the TMNT mythos, and was reissued by IDW Publishing as the graphic novel Soul's Winter.

+Zulli's attention to detail and fidelity to nature garnered the admiration of many writers, editors and artists in the comics industry.

-He drew a never-published issue of DC Comics' Swamp Thing in which the title character meets Jesus Christ.
-In the 1990s another unfinished and unpublished story, Sweeney Todd, written by Neil Gaiman and illustrated by Zulli for Stephen R. Bissette's publication Taboo was stopped when the anthology itself was discontinued.
-By this time, Zulli had received the attention of many writers, editors and artists in the comics industry.
-In 1990 he guest pencilled issue #13 of DC Comics' nascent Vertigo series The Sandman written by Gaiman.
+In 1993, he illustrated an issue of DC Comics' Swamp Thing in which the title character meets Jesus Christ.
+Thirty-six years after shelving the controversial "Jesus Christ" storyline in Swamp Thing, DC Comics announced they would be publishing the work through its adult Black Label imprint.

+In the 1990s another unfinished and unpublished story, Sweeney Todd, written by Neil Gaiman and illustrated by Zulli for Stephen R. Bissette's publication Taboo was discontinued when the anthology ceased publication.

+In 1990 he guest penciled issue #13 of DC Comics' nascent Vertigo series The Sandman written by Gaiman.
 This story introduced the Hob Gadling character.

-Zulli would illustrate seven Sandman issues including the final Sandman story arc "The Wake".
-Zulli and Gaiman collaborated on a comics adaptation of Alice Cooper's The Last Temptation in 1994.
-After The Sandman series ended, he had a gallery show called "Visions of the Wake" in New York City.
-He also began illustrating for several newer Vertigo imprint titles including Winter's Edge, Witchcraft: La Terreur and Sandman Presents: Love Street.
-He was one of the artists on the Shade limited series which spun off from the Starman series.
+Zulli illustrated seven Sandman issues including the final Sandman story arc "The Wake".

+Zulli and Gaiman collaborated on a comic book adaptation of Alice Cooper's The Last Temptation in 1994.
+It was later remastered and collected at Dynamite Comics.

+After the end of The Sandman series, his work was featured in the gallery show called "Visions of the Wake" in New York City.
+Zulli also exhibited regularly at Gallery Nucleus in Alhambra, California, and was a part of the "Endless Reflections, 20 Years of Sandman" exhibit.

+Zulli illustrated several other Vertigo imprint titles including Winter's Edge, Witchcraft: La Terreur and Sandman Presents: Love Street.

+He was featured artist on the Shade limited series which spun off from the popular Starman title.

+In 2011, he self published The Fracture of the Universal Boy, an autobiographical, symbolist graphic novel "...that, sadly, went largely unnoticed by the audience that had so readily embraced Zulli's mainstream comic book work."

+When speaking of Zulli's struggles with corporate publishing, fellow artist and writer Steve Bissette said, "Michael dramatized such issues, metaphorically but vividly, in his single solo graphic novel, The Fracture of the Universal Boy.
+That was entirely Michael's baby, an enigmatic and powerfully rendered masterpiece, but it was a crowdfunded venture, rarely seen since its launch."